The Department is seeking qualified contract instructors for the following position(s):

 Alternatively, properly packaged applications can be submitted electronically to firstname.lastname@example.org

 A note to all applicants: As per Articles 16.3 and 16.4 in the CUPE 4600-2 Collective Agreement, the posted vacancies listed above are first offered to applicants meeting the incumbency criterion.
-A link to the current CUPE 4600-2 Collective Agreement can be found at the Employment Agreements webpage on the Carleton University Human Resources website http://carleton.ca/hr/collective-agreements/ and the CUPE 4600-2 website www.cupe4600.ca.
+Visit the Labour Relations section of the Carleton University Human Resources and the CUPE 4600-2 website for more information.
 As of May 1, all remaining courses have been assigned under Article 17.

 Carleton University is strongly committed to fostering diversity within its community as a source of excellence, cultural enrichment and social strength.
 We welcome those who would contribute to the further diversification of our University including but not limited to women, persons with disabilities, visible minorities, Aboriginal peoples, and persons of any sexual orientation or gender identity.